Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 I am trying to find any biographical information about Albin Liebisch and the history of the company that built the Böhmerland.
 I have seen much information about the motorcycle on the internet.--thank you

-If you have a query about Bohmerland motorcycles, or wish to share your knowledge of these classic Czech machines, please contact us
+If you have a query or information about Bohmerland motorcycles please contact us